mirumee/ariadne/ariadne_future/README.md

 ### `__requires__`

-When GraphQL type requires on other GraphQL type (or scalar/directive etc. ect.) `ObjectType` will raise an error about missing dependency.
+When GraphQL type depends on other GraphQL type (or scalar/directive etc. ect.) `ObjectType` will raise an error about missing dependency.
 This dependency can be provided through `__requires__` attribute:

 ```python
 class UserType(ObjectType):